 We all communicate.
 And we communicate a lot.
-But is our communication always as effective and relevant?
-And: how do we communicate within the constraints of budget and time?
+But is our communication always effective?
+And: how do you create a communications plan within your constraints of budget and time?
 The answer: make sure your communications activities are relevant.

 Are you making the right choices in who, how and when you target your communications activities?
 Alfred Jansen has handled numerous projects successfully (see Portfolio) and uses an approach based on these four pillars:

-A vital part of communication is a well-organised and consistent approach.
-You will be familiar with the terms ‘branding’ and ‘identity’.
-Getting this right from the start of a project will increase involvement, motivation and effectiveness of any communications issue.
+A vital part of communication is a well-organised and consistent identity.
+You will be familiar with the terms ‘branding’ and ‘corporate identity’.
+Getting this right from the start of a project will increase involvement, motivation and effectiveness in any organisation.
 Externally but also inside your organisation.

-You expect all communication efforts to deliver results in the short term.
+You expect all communication efforts to deliver results.
 Production of communication tools – and the content on which these are based – has to be in sync with the previous steps.
-In addition, budget, planning and coordination are integral part of the process.
-Alfred Jansen produces the tools and the content.
+In addition, budget, planning and coordination of the communications plan are integral part of the process.
+Alfred Jansen produces tools and content.
 Read all about that on the Creative services page.

 How does this all work out?
 Check out the Portfolio page!